Jaja-owiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-Script displays the first specified number of lines in a file.
 6-Script displays the 3rd line of a file.
 7-Script creates a file and insert  words after.
+8-Script writes into a file the output of a command.
 =======
 #Input/Output Redirection project
 1-Script prints the words in ('') to the display screen.